mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

 We can now define the FSI algorithm.
 In particular, we have to specify the FSI coupling algorithms, some aspects of time discretization, as well as details on the coupling iterations.

-First, we describe the overall FSI procedure by adding the follwing lines to the 4C input file:
+First, we describe the overall FSI procedure by adding the following lines to the 4C input file:

 ```yaml
 FSI DYNAMIC: